Dikachi-P/alx-system_engineering_devops/0x02-shell_redirections/README.md

 1-confused_smiley: script the dispalys this confused smiley "(Ôo)'
 2-hellofile: display the content of etc/passwd file
 3-twofiles: display the content of etc/passwd and etc/host file
 4-lastlines: to display the 10 last lines of a file etc/passwd
+5-firstlines: display the first 10 lines of a file